• Airbag warning light on

 Safety System Issue

-Airbag systems may be covered under extended safety warranties.
-Check with the manufacturer.
+Airbag systems may be covered under extended warranty; check with your manufacturer.

-Driving with a faulty airbag system can be dangerous and may not comply with vehicle safety regulations.
+Driving with a malfunctioning airbag system can be dangerous and may not comply with vehicle safety regulations.

-The airbag control module is typically located under the dashboard or center console.
+The airbag control module is usually located under the center console or dashboard.

 Q: Can I drive with the B0012 code?